tkn-tub/ns3-gym/src/wifi/doc/source/wifi-user.rst

 change default values.
 Commonly used attribute values are listed in the Attributes section.
 The scripts in ``examples/wireless`` can be browsed to see how this is done.
-Next, we describe the common steps to create a WifiNetDevice from the bottom layer (WifiChannel) up to the device layer (WifiNetDevice).
+Next, we describe the common steps to create a WifiNetDevice from the bottom layer (Channel) up to the device layer (WifiNetDevice).

 To create a WifiNetDevice, users need to follow these steps:

 * Decide on which physical layer framework, the ``SpectrumWifiPhy`` or ``YansWifiPhy``, to use.
 This will affect which Channel and Phy type to use.
-* Configure the WifiChannel: WifiChannel takes care of getting signal from one device to other devices on the same wifi channel.
+* Configure the Channel: Channel takes care of getting signal from one device to other devices on the same wifi channel.
   The main configurations of WifiChannel are propagation loss model and propagation delay model.
-* Configure the WifiPhy: WifiPhy takes care of actually sending and receiving wireless signal from WifiChannel.
+* Configure the WifiPhy: WifiPhy takes care of actually sending and receiving wireless signal from Channel.
 Here, WifiPhy decides whether each frame will be successfully decoded or not depending on the received signal strength and noise.
 Thus, the main configuration of WifiPhy is the error rate model, which is the one that actually calculates the probability of successfully decoding the frame based on the signal.